jatupan1989/boomjum1989/Per-page-permissions:-an-example.md

-*HTTP Switchboard* supports per-page permissions.
-Here is a typical case example to illustrate why per-page permissions are useful, and how to use per-page permissions.
+*HTTP Switchboard* supports per-web site permissions.
+Here is a typical case example to illustrate why per-site permissions are useful, and how to use per-site permissions.

 Some [hostnames](https://en.wikipedia.org/wiki/Hostname) are ubiquitous on the internet.